Elastic Bayesian Model Calibration: Conclusion

 \section{Conclusion}

 Model calibration for functional responses is typically more difficult than in more traditional settings.
-Adjusting input parameters so model output matches experimental output despite discrepancy is seldom trivial, but can be even more challenging for functional data when altering input parameters results in amplitude and phase variability in the responses.
+Adjusting input parameters and discrepancy so model output matches experimental output is seldom trivial, but can be even more challenging for functional data when altering input parameters results in amplitude and phase variability in the responses.
 Traditional methods ignore these aspects which are unique to models with functional responses, putting them at risk for higher levels of bias and lower levels of efficiency.
 In this paper we develop methods to handle amplitude and phase variability in a systematic way, resulting in more efficient and more accurate estimates of the model parameters.
 The improvements in these estimators is achieved through better handling of the functional responses as opposed to collecting more data.

 The elastic Bayesian model calibration procedure presented here uses information from both the amplitude and phase space to calibrate the parameters, in contrast with more common calibration methods which would only look at the amplitude space.
-The benefits of this approach are demonstrated in simulation studies where amplitude and phase variability are present.
-The simulation studies show the elastic Bayesian model calibration approach results in superior estimation of the model parameters and the predicted functional responses.
+The benefits of this approach are demonstrated on a toy problem where amplitude and phase variability are present.
+The toy problem shows the elastic Bayesian model calibration approach results in superior estimation of the model parameters and predicted functional responses.
 Information about the amount of warping necessary to align the functions provides an additional indirect benefit, as it provides valuable insight into the model’s input parameters.
 Standard methods which do not handle the phase and amplitude variability separately, may result in predicted functional responses which do not fit the data well and suggest much larger uncertainty in calibration parameters.
 These results make a strong case for the elastic modeling approach, as most functional data have some misalignment and phase discrepancy.

 Applying the method to the Z-machine data and flyer-plate data generated similar results to previous studies without the need of likelihood scaling as in \cite{brown2018} or feature selection as in \cite{walters2018bayesian}.
 The elastic Bayesian calibration model yields credible intervals with good agreement of the experimental data using a principled approach.
 From a theoretical perspective, the elastic Bayesian calibration approach is satisfying in that it treats the model’s output as functional throughout the calibration procedure.